aditikharkwal/data-512-homework_2/README.md

 2) [Wikipedia Content Assessment](https://en.wikipedia.org/wiki/Wikipedia:Content_assessment)
 3) [Wikimedia API Documentation](https://www.mediawiki.org/wiki/API:Info)

+# Code distribution into ipynb files

+Step 1-3 are the data collection and cleaning steps which are in the file DataPreparation.ipynb file Step 4-6 are the analysis and result steps which are in the file MergingandAnalysis.ipynb

 # Steps and associated files to analyze data

 <h2> Step 1: Getting the Article, Population and Region Data</h2>